emjohn612/movie-project/README.md

 ## Running

-open the file fresh_tomatoes.html in your web-browser
+1. Open the file fresh_tomatoes.html in your web-browser
+2. On mouse hover, displays the movie's description
+3. On mouse click, opens a modal of the movie's trailer from youtube

 ## Built With